 - Guaranteed Issue Senior Life Insurance: These policies don’t require the answers to any health questions at all, and they accept any qualified seniors who apply.
 However, they probably do not offer an immediate death benefit and rates might be higher than they are for policies that do ask health questions.

 - Simplified Issue Senior Life Insurance: These policies ask a few health questions, but they still accept the majority of reasonably active and healthy seniors.
 They do offer an immediate death benefit and somewhat cheaper premiums than guaranteed acceptance policies.

-How can insurance companies offer life insurance without asking health questions?
+Companies offer life insurance without asking health questions

 Why Compare Burial Insurance Quotes?